adriantori/IDStar-bkdelivery/README.md

 2. I used pure css and FontAwesome icon for Carousel arrow instead of static image.

-3. I only put 6 items on the Menus section because it should already show how the site works without unnecessary code on my side.
+3. I only put 6 items on the Menus section and 5 Carousel items because it should already show how the site works without unnecessary code on my side.

 ## What I cant do